forta-network/docs/docs/scanner-pools.md

 - Select the disable action on the node you want to disable

 ![Disable Scan Node](DisableScanNode.png)

 ## Adjusting stake allocation

 While it's always possible to add more stake to a pool, it is allocated proportional to the amount of scan nodes in the pool.
 Total allocated stake can only be `node_count × max_stake_per_scan_node`.

-For example, if there are two scan nodes in a pool, a total of 25k FORT deposited and only 5k FORT worth of stake is allowed per scan node, then the pool can allocate a maximum of `5k × 2 = 10k` FORT in total.
-This is the amount that is effective in calculating the rewards and the rest of `25k - 10k = 15k` remains unallocated until more scan nodes are registered to the pool.
+For example, if there are two scan nodes in a pool, a total of 35k FORT deposited and only 15k FORT worth of max stake allocation is allowed per scan node, then the pool can allocate a maximum of `15k × 2 = 30k` FORT in total.
+This is the amount that is effective in calculating the rewards and the rest of `35k - 30k = 5k` remains unallocated until more scan nodes are registered to the pool.

 It is up to the pool owner to allocate more from own stake or more from the delegators so the share of the rewards can be adjusted accordingly.

-### Adjusting stake
+For each node in a pool:

+- The operator needs to allocate at least 2500 FORT.
+- The total capacity is 15000 FORT.

+When you deposit more stake on your pool as the operator and then register a node, your stake is allocated automatically.
+It is up to you to decide how much of own and delegated stake to be allocated.

+!!! warning "Risk of shutting down the pool"
+    After unallocating own stake as the operator, if your own allocated stake does not satisfy `node_count × min_stake_per_scan_node`, your pool faces the risk of shutting down and will generate no rewards!
+Please take into account the warnings and your calculations before proceeding.

+    E.g. for a pool with two nodes, 4k FORT stake on the pool means that both of the nodes in the pool are non-operational until it can be topped up to 5k (`2500 × 2`) and allocation of own stake is adjusted accordingly.

 - In the Forta App navigate to “My Node Pools”